The Sadducees

 Under Ezra, priests, religious and civil scribes, and lawyers of Mosaic law united the religion and the Jewish state.
 The Temple is also rebuilt.
 Centuries later, this intellectual influence led to a ‘reasoned’ law reform movement, or the purity laws, fostered by those known in Jesus’ day as the Qumran (Ossaean) Essene or the scribes and lawyers mentioned in the New Testament.

-As for Ezra himself, even though his work is highly regarded, he represents the transition from the time of the prophets into the time of law.
-This transition into a much more legal view of Judaism contributes to a lack of prophetic leadership during the period dating from 435 BC until the advent of Jesus (see Mt.
+Even though his work is highly regarded, Ezra represents the transition from the time of the prophets into the time of law.
+This transition into a much more legal view of Judaism contributed to a lack of prophetic leadership from 435 BC until the advent of Jesus (see Mt.
 23.29-32).
 It becomes clear that the lawyered structure of thinking begins to take precedence over revelation and prophetic speaking.

 COMETH the GREEKS

-With the invasion of Alexander the Great, Judaism begins to change unalterably.
-Once the Greek Seleucid empire was established (312 BC) many of the Zadokite priesthood (Greek=Sadouks) slowly fell into an unhealthy Grecian influence, politically, religiously, and socially.
-Politics overshadowed religious purity.
-They became enamored of themselves as wealth flowed into the Sadducee priesthood.
-Later, the Tobiad family was assigned tax-collecting duties by the Greeks, and the Tobiads aligned themselves with the Greeks and the Sadducees, bringing in even more wealth.
-The Sadducee priests were wealthy enough to maintain ‘summer homes’ in the Greek region of Pella, for instance, even after the Greeks were defeated in Judea.
+The priests became enamored of themselves as wealth flowed into the Sadducee priesthood.
+Later, the Greeks assigned the Tobiad family tax-collecting duties, and the Tobiads aligned themselves with the Greeks and the Sadducees, bringing in even more wealth.
+The Sadducee priests were wealthy enough to maintain ‘summer homes’ in the Greek region of Pella, for instance, even after the Maccabees defeated the Greeks in Judea.
 These become the corrupted Sadducees referred to in Jesus’ era.

 The Greeks, of course, supported this priestly transition completely.
 The Sadducees were quite content with Greek culture and political power.
 Through the religious center of Jerusalem, Antiochus Epiphanes (175–164 BC), ruler of the Greek Seleucid Empire, hastens Hellenization to eliminate Judaism, to the point of destroying all copies of the Torah, as well as other measures.
-Hellenization is considered religiously usurping, and on a societal level becomes a cause for great conflict.
+Hellenization is considered religiously usurping and, on a societal level, becomes a cause for great conflict.
+Priestly groups such as the Pharisees and Essene begin to take sides.
 This outrageous effort by Epiphanes eventually led to the Maccabean revolt in 167 BC.

 During this chaotic transition, Sadducaic authority remained uncontested until the rise of the Pharisees (c.
 200 BC) before the Maccabean war.
 The Pharisees were formed out of everyday people, the middle-class and Levitical priests who did not favor Sadducaic authority and contested the Sadducaic high priesthood.
 The Sadducees would now have to be considered a much more political/governmental sect and not a group that had the support of the people.
 However, with support from the Greeks, the Sadducees maintained Temple control and remained as the Temple priests.
 After the Maccabean war, the religious contention between Sadducees and Pharisees would continue.